 QUESTIONS 12-28: PROJECT LOCATION AND LWCF BOUNDARY INFORMATION [10 POINTS] 12.
-PARK OR SITE NAME (if different from project name) ADDRESS/LOCATION OF THE PROPOSED PROJECT SIT ·F ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, CITY COUNTY STATE ZIP TOWNSHIP DAVIGE OFFICE LATITUDE LONGITURE TOWNSHIP, RANGE, SECTION LATITUDE LONGITUDE 13.
-LEGAL DESCRIPTION OF THE PROPOSED LWCF BOU NDARY (attach a additional pages, if needed) ) 14.
-IS THE PROPOSED LWCF BOUNDARY THE SAME AS TI □ NO □ YES (if no, please explain any area p ed LWCF ma ap) 15.
-IS THE PROJECT LOCATION A CURRENT LWCF SITE?
-IF YES, WHAT T IS THE CURRENT AGE FOR IF NO, WHAT IS TH □ NO □ YES 16.
-WILL THIS PROPOSAL CREATE A NEW PARK/RECREAT THE ENTIRE SITE?
-EVICTEDO 6(F)(3) IF FUNDING □ NO □ YES (if yes, please explain) ION AREA WH ERE NONE PREVIOUSLY EXISTED?
-17. IF THIS IS AN EXISTING LWCF SITE, HAS THE PARK NA □ NO □ YES (if yes, please explain) 17.
-IF THIS IS AN EXISTING LWCF SITE, HAS THE PARK NAME CHANGED SINCE THE LAST GRANT? □ NO □ YES (if yes, please explain) 18.
-IS THE PROJECT LOCATED IN A FLOODPLAIN (include NO YES (If yes, please explain and confi 19.
-IS YOUR SITE CONTIGUOUS WITH OR CONNECTED TO ANY FEDERA LLY OWNED RECREATION N AREA?
-The Tree (if yes, please explain) □ NO □ YES (if yes, please explain) 20.
-IS YOUR SITE PART OF A LARGER LAND MANAGEMEN T AREA, SUCH AS A GREENWAY OR RE GIONAL RECREATION N AREA ? □ NO □ YES (if yes, please explain) 21.
-DESCRIBE THE EXISTING SITE CONDITIONS.
-PLEASE INCLUDE PHO TOGRAPHS OF THE PRO JECT AREA.
+NAME OF THE PARK ADDRESS/LOCATION OF THE PROPOSED PROJECT SITE CITY COUNTY STATE ZIP TOWNSHIP, RANGE, SECTION LATITUDE (decimal degree) LONGITUDE (decimal degree) 13.
+LEGAL DESCRIPTION OF THE PROPOSED LWCF BOUN DARY (attach additional pages, if needed) 14.
+IS THE PROPOSED LWCF BOUNDARY THE SAME AS THOU NO YES (If no, please explain any area p roposed for exclusion and why, and ε icted on the propose 15.
+IS THE PROJECT LOCATION A CURRENT LWCF SITE? □ NO □ YES IF YES, WHAT IS THE CURRENT 6(F)(3) ACREAGE FOR THE ENTIRE SITE?
+IF NO, WHAT IS THI THAT WILL BE ENC 6(F)(3) IF FUNDING UMBERED U NDER 16.
+WILL THIS PROPOSAL CREATE A NEW PARK/RECREATI ☐ NO ☐ YES (If yes, please explain.) ☐ N/ EXISTED?
+17. IF THIS IS AN EXISTING LWCF SITE, HAS THE PARK NAM NO YES (If yes, please explain.)
+ME CHANGED SINCE THE LAST GRANT 1 ?
+18. IS THE PROJECT LOCATED IN A FLOODPLAIN (include a copy of the floodplain map to affirm your answer and include your permit if required)? □ NO □ YES (If yes, please explain and confirm that you have met applicable federal insurance requirements and include proof of insurance.)
+19. IS YOUR SITE CONTIGUOUS WITH OR CONNECTED TO ANY FEDERALLY OWNED RECREATION AREA? □ NO □ YES (If yes, please explain.)
+20. IS YOUR SITE PART OF A LARGER LAND MANAGEMENT AREA, SUCH AS A GREENWAY OR REGIONAL RECREATION AREA? □ NO □ YES (If yes, please explain.)
+21. DESCRIBE THE EXISTING SITE CONDITIONS OF THE PA ARK , INCLUDING UNSAFE AND HAZARI DOUS CONDITIONS.
+PLEASE INCLUDE PHOTOGRA PHS OF THE PROJECT AREA.